FC Luzern: The Super League era (2006–present)

 After a disappointing first half of the 2017–18 season, Markus Babbel was replaced with U-21 manager Gerardo Seoane.
 Seoane's appointment had an immediate positive impact and the club finished the season 3rd.
 Only weeks after the end of the season, Seoane joined new Swiss champion Young Boys Bern in a surprise move.
 On 22 June 2018, FC Luzern announced the appointment of former Anderlecht and Nuremberg manager René Weiler.
 In early 2019, following a sequence of bad results and atmospheric tensions between Weiler and the club's sporting director Remo Meyer, Weiler was replaced by former Swiss international Thomas Häberli who lead the team to a 5th-place finish.
 Luzern progressed to the next round in a European qualifying encounter for the first time since 1992 by beating Faroese side KÍ Klaksvik 2–0 on aggregate but was subsequently eliminated by Espanyol.
 After a poor first half of the 2019-20 campaign, Häberli was replaced by former Marseille and Getafe midfielder Fabio Celestini.

 On 24 May 2021, Luzern won their third Swiss Cup, following a 3–1 win over FC St. Gallen.

+In November 2021, Fabio Celestini was dismissed as head coach of FC Luzern after a difficult start to the 2021–22 season, with the team sitting at the bottom of the league after 17 rounds.
+Following an interim spell under Sandro Chieffo, Liechtenstein former international Mario Frick was appointed in December 2021.
+Frick guided Luzern to a strong second half of the season, earning a place in the relegation play-off and ultimately securing the club’s top-flight status with victory over FC Schaffhausen.
+In the following 2022–23 season, Luzern finished fourth, qualifying for the UEFA Europa Conference League qualifiers.
+Frick subsequently extended his contract until 2026 and remained in charge through the 2025–26 season.
+During his tenure, Luzern finished between fourth and seventh place in the league and gave more than 20 academy players their first-team debut.
+In March 2026, the club and Frick mutually agreed not to extend Frick’s contract beyond the end of the 2025–26 season, bringing his four-and-a-half-year tenure to an end.
+He was succeeded by Jörg “Udo” Portmann, who was promoted from the club’s under-17 team and signed a contract until 2029.